Tolka43/relax-resort/README.md

 # Relax Resort
-Simple app that will allow you to book a room for your holiday.
+App that will allow you to book a room for your holiday.

+check it out here: https://relax-resort.herokuapp.com/

 landing page             |  reservation system :-------------------------:|:-------------------------: